dhk Architects : Driven By Design

 Another is Battery Park, a 12,000 square metre urban park situated at a key entranceway to popular tourist destination the V&A Waterfront, which received a Fulton Award, the SAPOA Overall Heritage Award and was named a finalist in the coveted international Architizer Awards.

-Meanwhile, Henstra himself eludes to one of the firm’s older constructs, the 50,000-square-metre Laguna Palace Hotel Development located in Venice, Italy, highlighting it as being one that helped to elevate dhk’s global prestige, amongst other ongoing projects.
+Meanwhile, Henstra himself alludes to one of the firm’s older constructs, the 50,000-square-metre Laguna Palace Hotel Development located in Venice, Italy, highlighting it as being one that helped to elevate dhk’s global prestige, amongst other ongoing projects.

 “Right now, we’re working on a residential development named Ellipse Waterfall in Waterfall City that will capture Gauteng’s awe-inspiring sunsets and landscape, as well as a mixed-use 27-storey tower called The Rubik that will form a contemporary addition to Cape Town’s skyline,” he reveals.